jtfell/authorizr/README.md

 # authorizr

 Minimalist authorisation mechanism for node servers :zap:.
-Designed for efficient use in graphql servers, authorizr allows flexible and easy to reason about authoristion checks.
+Designed for efficient use in [GraphQL][graphql-js] servers, authorizr allows flexible and easy to reason about authoristion checks.
 By creating a new authorizr object per request, the implementation is free to pre-optimise as much or as little of the heavy lifting as desired.